 Assessment of aggregators in horticulture value chains in Rwanda

-EPRN Rwanda and UIG Plc in collaboration with the OXFAM Rwanda is undertaking a comprehensive assessment of aggregators in horticulture value chains in Rwanda with a focus to four selected districts (Rulindo, Kamonyi, Nyagatare and Nyamagabe).
+EPRN Rwanda and UIG Plc in collaboration with the OXFAM Rwanda was undertaking a comprehensive assessment of aggregators in horticulture value chains in Rwanda with a focus to four selected districts (Rulindo, Kamonyi, Nyagatare and Nyamagabe).

-This study is being carried out through the project “Sustainable Livelihoods in Horticulture Value Chains” implemented by a consortium of four implementing agencies namely COCOF, DUHAMIC – ADRI, DUTERIMBERE ONG and Oxfam as the lead applicant.
+This study was being carried out through the project “Sustainable Livelihoods in Horticulture Value Chains” implemented by a consortium of four implementing agencies namely COCOF, DUHAMIC – ADRI, DUTERIMBERE ONG and Oxfam as the lead applicant.
 The project aims at unlocking the potential of Rwanda’s horticultural value chains, ensuring sustainable supply of safe and high-quality products to local, regional and international markets.
 One of the project desired outcomes is to “increase access and capacity to respond to demand/supply of local, regional and international markets in targeted districts”.

 • Carryout inventory of technical (staffing, skills/knowledge and equipment,) and financial capacity of aggregators’ enterprises in horticulture value chains in project locations.

 • Mapping of aggregators and develop database of all aggregators by project covered district and sector/ and by project priority crop.

 • Establish in-country market lines of project horticulture value chains crops

 • Identify investment opportunities in value chains in the project districts

 • Identify gaps/challenges faced by aggregators involved in horticultural commodities in Rwanda.